Originally published in February 2021, this blog has been updated by Team JRNI to include additional resources and information.

-Researcher Paul Wong believes that learning about meaning and its associated outcomes is truly the next frontier of positive psychology.
-In fact, some are now calling new research on meaning “Positive Psychology 2.0”.
+Dr. Paul Wong believes that learning about meaning and its associated outcomes is truly the next frontier of positive psychology.
+In fact, some are now calling this new body of research on meaning “Positive Psychology 2.0”.

 If we consider Maslow’s Hierarchy of Needs, the highest level of human need includes self-enhancement and self-esteem, both of which are met when we find purpose and meaning in life.
 Everyone has to define what’s meaningful for themselves, which has the potential to become the adventure of a lifetime!